 Maria Hodkins • Writer • Artist • Naturalist • Teacher

-Maria Hodkins teaches illustrated journaling and creative non-fiction writing.
-A professional journalist of 35 years, Maria authored Guide to Getting Trees Planted, and The Storyteller: Guide to Writing Your Life’s Stories.
-She has written many feature articles for national and local magazines, including The Herb Companion and Art Revue, as well as interpretive and educational materials, trail guides, and newsletters.
-Through her business, WindWord Writing Services, she writes, designs, and illustrates everything from brochures to books.
+Maria Hodkins teaches illustrated journaling, creative non-fiction writing, and bookbinding.
+A professional free-lance journalist of 35 years, Maria authored Guide to Getting Trees Planted, and The Storyteller: Guide to Writing Your Life’s Stories.
+Many of her feature articles have been published in national and local magazines, including The Herb Companion and Art Revue.
+She has written interpretive and educational materials, trail guides, and newsletters.
+Through her business, WindWord Writing Services, she writes, designs, and illustrates everything from brochures to books.Maria is a former naturalist for Colorado State Parks, a multi-media artist, bookbinder, and poet.
+She has taught field/nature journaling programs and workshops for Colorado State Parks, schools, college environmental studies classes, botanical gardens, interpretive organizations, art centers, and private groups.

-maria-teaching-la-foretMaria has studied at the Yellowstone Institute, the Teton Science School, the National Association of Interpretation (NAI), and from the best instructors of all--rock, water, wind, wildlife, and Nature in all beautiful forms.
-Her creative spirit soars with the winds and roams ecstatically in the colors of sunset.
-Visual Journaling is Maria's passion, and her journals accompany her everywhere.
+Maria has studied at the Yellowstone Institute, the Teton Science School, the National Association of Interpretation (NAI), and from the best instructors of all–rock, water, wind, wildlife, and nature in all its beautiful forms.
+Her heart soars with the winds and roams ecstatically in the colors of sunsets.
+Visual Journaling is Maria’s meditative practice and passion, her way of celebrating the ordinary miracles of life, and her journals accompany her everywhere.

-Past class locations include:
+Past teaching locations include:

 • Lamar Buffalo Ranch, Yellowstone National Park, WY